 Class attendance, even online, is extremely important in order to meet the objectives of this course.
 A STUDENT IS RESPONSIBLE FOR INITIATING HIS OR HER OWN WITHDRAWAL, if that becomes necessary.
-If a student is administratively withdrawn from the class by the professor, the grade appearing on the transcript will be at the professor's discretion, an 'X' or 'F'.

 Students will be dropped from a course if they: